KadinTucker/CivInspired/Rulebook/city.md

 Both processes are affected by *appeal*, which is a factor based on:

 - The total number of empty workable slots in the city;
-- The amount of excess food and materials in the city;
+- The amount of excess food and materials yielded in the city last turn;
 - The diversity of luxury resources in the city;
 - The culture of the city;
 - Any grievances the city has reduces appeal.